mjhoffmeister/blog/_jacob_cycle/2024-03-07-laban-outwits-jacob.md

 of greater value, his seven years of service, for something of lesser value in his eyes, Leah.
 Laban is in control of the situation.
 The turning point has arrived.

+Laban gathers the people of the "place" (*maqom*) for a wedding feast.
+"Place" was established as a keyword in the Jacob Cycle at the beginning of the Bethel episode where it was repeated three times ([Genesis 28:15](https://biblia.com/bible/esv/genesis/28/15).)
+There, God promised Jacob that he would be with him wherever he went.
+He's now in Haran, a different "place" away from the "House of God" and "Gate of Heaven" ([Genesis 28:17](https://biblia.com/bible/esv/genesis/28/17).) *maqom* is repeated here to remind us of that promise.

 The Hebrew word translated "feast", *mishteh*, might imply a feast with copious drinking (the root word is *sth*, "drink".)
 So, it might not be a stretch to imagine Jacob drinking too much, giving Laban's plan a greater chance of success.
 It's noted that Laban implemented his plan